g00glen00b/dimitri.codes/content/posts/2014-11-30-spring-data-angular/index.md

 featuredImage: "../../images/logos/spring-data.png"
 categories: ["Java", "Tutorials"]
 tags: ["AngularJS", "Spring", "Spring Data"]
+excerpt: "In this example I will setup a web project using Spring Data REST.
+The client-side of the application will be written using AngularJS."
 ---

 Recently I wrote several "exotic" applications using WebSockets.
 If you're not into WebSockets, but you're interested in using Spring and AngularJS, this article may suite you.
 In this example I will setup a web project using the Spring framework and an in memory embedded HSQL database.
 The client-side of the application will be written using AngularJS.
 Let's start!